A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Preliminaires

 \subsection{Mutation of colored quivers}

+\cor{In this section, we define a colored quiver in the sense of Buan and Thomas.
+We also define the mutation of colored quivers and show how they help the understanding of Iyama-Yoshino mutation of $m$-cluster-tilting objects.}

-In this section, we let $T$ be an $m$-cluster-tilting object in $\mathcal{C}_Q^m$, and we let $T'$ be an $m$-cluster-tilting object which is obtained by mutation of $T$.
+To focus, we let $T$ be an $m$-cluster-tilting object in $\mathcal{C}_Q^m$, and we let $T'$ be an $m$-cluster-tilting object which is obtained by mutation of $T$ (in the sense of Iyama and Yoshino at Theorem \ref{th:iy}).
 Unfortunately, if $Q_T$ is the Gabriel quiver associated with $T$, there does not exist any quiver mutation $\mu$ such that $Q_{T'}=\mu(Q_T)$.
 Then, to remedy this lack, Buan and Thomas in \cite{BT} built a new quiver from $T$, which is called as the colored quiver associated with $T$.